kormax/osaifu-keitai-google-pixel/README.md

 - Android implementation is much worse in comparison to the one Apple has:
   - Google Wallet app wraps external apps instead of implementing all functionality on its own.
-  - CRS?? applet on Android does not notify the operating system about events that happen with the SE, so there are no interaction animations, and balance has to be synchronized inisde apps manually by using the 'refresh' button instead of it being tracked by the OS in the background.
+  - CRS? applet on Android does not notify the operating system about events that happen with the SE, so there are no interaction animations, and balance has to be synchronized inisde apps manually by using the 'refresh' button instead of it being tracked by the OS in the background.
   - Provisioned "systems" share? same logical space, therefore having multiple services with overlapping service and system codes is not possible, user has to reconfigure 'move to/from mainland' on the applet each time he wants to enable one of the conflicting systems.

 - Japanese UI of google wallet is much better than global.
 Displaying payment cards vertically instead of in a horizontal carousel is not only more space-efficient, but also better in terms of UX as opening a credit card "tile" to pay with a particular card requires more intention from the end user, thus preventing payment with a wrong card due to accidental horizontal swipe.